agiliq/bookrest/README.md

 - [ ] Test with Mysql
 - [ ] Add setting to enable a read only API
 - [ ] Enable circleci
-- [ ] Silently drop tables with no PKs rather than failing (bad idea??)
+- [ ] Silently disregard tables with no PKs rather than failing (bad idea??)

 #### Inspired by